johnnyblaze1999/portfolio/README.md

-# My portfolio created using React, Vite, and Windtailcss
+# My portfolio was created using React, Vite, and Windtailcss

-To view the content in this webpage.
-Kindly check out at johnnyblaze1999.github.io/portfolio/
+This is a work in progress project